-Sally Spencer-Thomas, a psychologist and board president of United Suicide Survivors International, said companies have started to recognize that suicide is not purely a medical or personal issue, but often is job related.
+Sally Spencer-Thomas, a psychologist and board president of United Suicide Survivors International, said companies have started to recognize that the mental health crisis is not purely a medical or personal issue, but often is job related.
 “I was banging my head against the wall trying to convince companies to talk to me.
 Compared to now, when I’m getting calls from major global conglomerates seeking me out, looking for answers and strategy.
 There’s almost too much to do,” she told the Washington Post in their article “More Americans are Killing Themselves at Work,” Jan.
 9, 2020.

 While some work-related risk factors for suicide are fixed—including low education level, low skilled work, and low socio-economic status—some can be impacted, including levels of job stress, supervisory and colleague support, job control, and job security.

-The issue of worker support is particular important during COVID-19 restrictions, a fact evidenced by the National Retail Federation’s recent partnership with the Crisis Prevention Institute to provide training for store employees who must contend with hostile and potentially violent customers who refuse to comply.
+The issue of worker support is particular important during COVID-19 restrictions, a fact evidenced by the National Retail Federation’s recent partnership with the Crisis Prevention Institute to provide mental health crisis training for store employees who must contend with hostile and potentially violent customers who refuse to comply.
 It’s an issue that retail workers clearly find troubling, according to the Reddit forum for retail workers.
 “I am expected to tell people to pull their mask up, and while I agree and am happy we are enforcing it, I have had full blown panic attacks over how awkward and hostile the confrontations have become,” posted Cren22.
 “People getting angry at me telling them what to do, cussing me out, being rude to me over it.
 It’s unbearable.”

 Elaine Palome, director of human resources at Axis Communications, told LP Magazine earlier this year that retailers might think about the business advantages of addressing workers’ concerns and fears.
 “Retail relies on the customer experience and if your employees aren’t feeling good—if they don’t feel secure, taken care of, and listened to—it’s nearly impossible to service customers in a way that is going serve the retail organization,” she said.
 Palome added that the last five years has marked a significant shift toward recognizing the importance of taking care of whole person and of capturing employees’ hearts and minds to make them feel a part of the business, something that is especially important in current operating environment.